The Dangers of Cocaine Overdose

 Mixing cocaine with other addictive substances – particularly either heroin or alcohol – also increases the chance of a lethal overdose.

-During cocaine overdose, these effects can reach levels that are acutely damaging, both short-term and long-term.
-Cocaine overdose can place such burden on your cardiovascular system that it triggers organ failure, internal bleeding, or heart attack.
+During cocaine overdose (also known as coke overdose), these effects can reach levels that are acutely damaging, both short-term and long-term.
+Cocaine overdose can place such a burden on your cardiovascular system that it triggers organ failure, internal bleeding, or heart attack.

 Cocaine overdose can also bring about severe neurological damage as the result of ruptured blood vessels in the brain or seizures.